hytechcamps/data-viz/FollowAlong.md

 1. If there are titles, change them to the following:
     - Main title: "Room & Board vs. Out-of-State"
-    - X-axis label: "Room & Board Cost"
+    - X-axis (horizontal axis) label: "Room & Board Cost"
     - Y-axis label: "Out-of-State Student Tuition"
 1. In the "Chart editor" pane that appears on the right, choose "Scatter chart" as the Chart type
 1. For the Data range, open the selector and choose "A1:S778"
-1. For the X-axis, select "Room.Board"
+1. For the X-axis (horizontal axis), select "Room.Board"
     - Make sure "Aggregate" is _not_ checked
 1. For the Series, select "Outstate"
+1. Make sure to toggle "Use row 1 as headers"
 1. Make sure the "Treat labels as text" checkbox at the bottom is _not_ checked

 At the end, it should look something like this: